The Best Homemade Tortilla Recipe and Step-By-Step Video

 Throw down a little flour and knead the dough for a minute or two to develop the gluten.
 This is crucial to make sure your tortillas come out tender and chewy.
 Once you’ve finished kneading, roll the dough into a ball and let rest in a bowl covered with a damp towel for about 20 minutes—or as long as it takes you to clean up a little and find your rolling pin.

 Divide the dough equally and roll into balls.
 Now, there is definitely a learning curve when it comes to rolling out tortillas and trying to get them as thin as possible—but it’s nothing a little practice won’t fix.
 Plus, funny-shaped tortillas are endearing, and since you are using the best tortilla recipe we know, they will taste amazing no matter the shape.
 Pro tip: If you don’t have a rolling pin, an empty wine bottle works great too!

 You can use any flat-bottomed pan, but if you have a cast iron skillet, that is always the best option.
 The trick here is to let the tortillas cook long enough on each side so that they get a little puffy and develop little brown spots.
 It doesn’t take long, so keep an eye on them!

 And there you have it!
-Once you’ve mastered Chef Scheherezade’s tortilla recipe, here are 10 ways to make a meal out of your beautiful stack of homemade tortillas:
+Once you’ve mastered Chef Scheherezade’s tortilla recipe, here are five recipes to make a meal out of your beautiful stack of homemade tortillas: